JasonHaque/JasonHaque/README.md

 > Software engineer, Tech Enthusiast <br/>
 > Web Engineering Enthusiast, Project Management Enthusiast <br/>
-> Web development, iOS development & Project Management enthusiast I love to code robust and high-functioning web apps using Typescript, Python.
+> Web development, iOS development & Project Management enthusiast I love to code robust and high-functioning web apps using Typescript, Python, and cool mobile apps using Swift.
 Pursued Computer Science and Engineering degree(incomplete) at the University of Dhaka.
 I'm an ENTP-A. I love talking about things I am passionate about which is mostly anything interesting

 ### Things you should know